 Cultural heritage and inclusive growth for African Digital Heritage, Kenya

-The programmes are practical, engaging and interactive: incorporating a range of approaches such as workshops, group tasks, expert talks, critical thinking and exchange, to encourage participants to go beyond theoretical concepts and draw directly from their work-place experiences and employer expectations.
+The programmes were practical, engaging and interactive: incorporating a range of approaches such as workshops, group tasks, expert talks, critical thinking and exchange, to encourage participants to go beyond theoretical concepts and draw directly from their work-place experiences and employer expectations.

-We are working with ADH to tailor inputs to meet the training needs of participants working who are in the mid – entry level range.
+We worked with ADH to tailor inputs to meet the training needs of participants working who are in the mid – entry level range.
 The course is tailored to be relevant to participants’ background and roles however overall practitioners are working in curation, event management, digital content management and conservation.

 Culture& is working with the University of West London and African Digital Heritage to develop the evaluation methodology and data analysis for the programme.